Best Online Degrees in: Dental Hygiene

 - Microbiology.
 This course provides an overview of the biology of viruses and microorganisms, including bacteria, fungi, and protozoa.
 Students will learn about the natural and applied roles of these microorganisms.

 Students will demonstrate competency by participating in class discussions and taking written exams.
 Students will also complete laboratory work and intern at dental offices.

 A certificate or an associate degree in dental hygiene is generally required to work in private dental offices.
 Individuals who hold a bachelor’s degree are additionally qualified to research, teach, or practice in public or school health programs.
 However, to become a dental hygienist all students must pass a national written exam and fulfill any state certification requirements.

-In May 2010, the median annual wage of dental hygienists was $68,250, according to the U.S. Bureau of Labor Statistics (BLS).
-Job outlook for dental hygienists is promising, as employment rates are expected to grow by 38% from 2010 to 2020, in correlation with the growing demand for preventative dental services.
+The median annual wage of dental hygienists was $68,250, according to the U.S. Bureau of Labor Statistics (BLS).
+Job outlook for dental hygienists is promising, as employment rates are expected to grow by 38%, in correlation with the growing demand for preventative dental services.
 However, individuals should note that BLS estimates are not guaranteed and that salary will depend on the individual’s level of education and experience, among other factors.